MaudGautier/typescript-playground/README.md

   - FunctionA | FunctionB (Function<ArgA & ArgB>) is a superset of Function<ArgA>
 - `objectLiteralIntersection` - Understand object literal intersection:
   - TS cannot correctly infer the resulting intersection of type literals => do not rely on TS inference
+- `discriminatedUnionTypeInferenceCircumventWithDistributivity` - Understand how to circumvent some limitations of discriminated union types with distributivity:
+  - Conditional types distribute over unions => we can use them to recreate types that are correctly discriminated